Meadowsys/wiwi/src/serialiser_binary_2/README.md

 If the string is either 0 bytes long (ie. empty string), or is length 33 bytes or longer, first encode the marker byte `0x08`, followed by an unsigned variable length integer encoding the byte length of the string.

-After writing the marker byte(s), write the string in verbatim.
+After writing the marker byte(s), write the string in verbatim (ie. during deserialisation you should be able to zero-copy deserialise it just by doing something like `std::str::from_str(&input[pos..pos + len]`, where `len` is the length of the string, and `pos` is the current position in deserialisation)).

 ## arrays